Using Cross-Sector Data to Support Early Childhood Development

 Project Description

-Prenatal and early childhood conditions have long-lasting impacts on children’s development and experiences in school and beyond.
-However, there is limited evidence connecting public investments in children and families with those in education.
-The goal of this cross sector and co-constructed project is to understand how early childhood education, health, and social services relate to academic achievement and engagement in kindergarten through third grade.
+The goal of this cross-sector project is to understand how early childhood education, health, and social services relate to academic achievement and engagement in kindergarten to third grade.

 Research Questions